-- 1. Expanded Access to Investigational Drugs7 and Biologics - a.
+- 1. Expanded Access to Investigational Drugs and Biologics - a.
 21 CFR part 312 subpart I provides general requirements, describes criteria that must be met to authorize expanded access, lists requirements for expanded access submissions, and describes safeguards that will protect patients and preserve the ability to develop meaningful data about the use of the investigational product. - b.
 Under FDA's current regulations for investigational drugs and biologics, there are three categories of expanded access: - i.
 Expanded access for individual patients, including for emergency use; - ii.
 Expanded access for intermediate-size patient populations; and - iii.
 Expanded access for widespread use. - 2.
 Expanded Access for Medical Devices - a.
 Emergency use is the use of an investigational device in an emergency situation.
 It is intended to provide patients and physicians with access to devices intended to treat life-threatening or serious diseases or conditions when there is no available alternative and no time to obtain FDA approval.
 Emergency use may apply even if the investigational device is being studied in a clinical trial under an IDE: if a physician needs to use the device in a manner inconsistent with the approved investigational plan; or a physician who is not part of the clinical study, wishes to use the device to treat a patient with a life-threatening or serious disease or condition.
-Emergency use of an investigational device may occur before an IDE is approved and when a device is not being studied under an IDE. - i.
-Criteria: - 1.
-The patient has a life-threatening or serious disease or condition that needs immediate treatment,
+Emergency use of an investigational device may occur before an IDE is approved and when a device is not being studied under an IDE.

-7Pending implementation of the Right to Try Act of 2017 (S.204), signed into law of 05/30/18, which amends the Federal Food, Drug, and Cosmetic Act to exempt, from specified requirements and restrictions under that Act and other laws, the provision of certain unapproved, investigational drugs to a terminally ill patient.
+&lt;sup>7Pending implementation of the Right to Try Act of 2017 (S.204), signed into law of 05/30/18, which amends the Federal Food, Drug, and Cosmetic Act to exempt, from specified requirements and restrictions under that Act and other laws, the provision of certain unapproved, investigational drugs to a terminally ill patient.